OpenSIPS/opensips-cli/docs/INSTALLATION.md

 methods.
 The GRANT command has two basic variants:

 * one that grants privileges on a database object
-* and one that grants membership in a role
+* one that grants membership in a role

 #### opensips-cli methods

 To install a new database with `opensips-cli`, the method `database create` is used .
-If the calling PostgeSQL user is associated to a role that includes the `CREATE` privilege, you are fine.
+If the calling PostgreSQL user is associated to a role that includes the `CREATE` privilege, you are fine.
 The creation will use the `template_uri`, connect to the database template ("template1") and traverse the following
 steps: